 Guest ranches are more prominent in Tucson.
 And lets be clear, we are not talking bedrolls on rough wood floors and water you pump from a well down the hill.
 Guest ranches in and around Tucson offer the authentic Southwest without sacrificing things like hot tubs, WiFi, and great big comfy beds.
 Ok, that could be an oxymoron.

-Many Tucson guest ranches have been visited by move stars, dignitaries and millionaires.
-Names such as president Kennedy, Katharine Hepburn, Spencer Tracey, John Wayne and the Vanderbilts have experienced the luxury provided at Tucson’s guest ranches.
+Many move stars, dignitaries and millionaires visit Tucson’s guest ranches.
+President Kennedy, Katharine Hepburn, Spencer Tracey, John Wayne and the Vanderbilts have graced Tucson’s guest ranches.